bradsimantel/cardboard/readme.md

 ## Development

-Use `caddy file-server` to start a dev server, then go to `http:localhost` to see the app.
+Use `caddy run` to start a dev server, then go to `http://localhost` to see the app.

 ## To Do

-- [ ] Theme picker
 - [ ] The board should scroll when it overflows
 - [ ] Task modal
 - [ ] Add or delete tasks